AgentBlancSSH/postfix-autosetup/README.md

 The script generates a real-time log file.
 You can monitor the script's execution here: /tmp/postfix_setup_log.txt.

 Final Report

-Once the configuration is complete, the script generates a report containing essential information, including the necessary DNS records for SPF, DKIM, and DMARC.
+Once the configuration is complete, the script generates two important files:

+Configuration Report: Contains essential information, including the necessary DNS records for SPF, DKIM, and DMARC.
 This report is saved here: /tmp/postfix_setup_report.txt.

+SMTP Information File: Contains all necessary SMTP details, such as hostname, domain, IP address, and relayhost credentials (if used).
+This file is saved here: /tmp/smtp_info.txt.

 DNS Record Configuration
 If your domain is managed by an external provider, add the provided SPF, DKIM, and DMARC records to your domain's DNS configuration.